Chicken and Broth

 A couple of tablespoons of Better than Bullion Chicken Paste, Low Sodium or Regular.

-Do yourself a favor and not use Bullion; the salt content is atrocious and doesn't bump up the chicken flavor factor enough.
+Do yourself a favor and don't use Bullion; the salt content is atrocious and doesn't bump up the chicken flavor factor enough.

 Bring to a boil, then knock it down to a simmer.
 Allow to simmer for an hour and a half to 2 hours.